Terms & Conditions

 - The purchaser will, if requested, prior to the end of the sale, pay not less than 10 per cent and up to 100 per cent (as specified by the auctioneer) of the purchase price.
 In default, the lots so purchased may at the auctioneer’s discretion be put up again and resold.

 - Payment of the purchase price (and where applicable, any part payment thereof) shall be made in cash or bank cheque.
 Any personal cheques accepted by the auctioneer will be cleared before delivery is made (unless prior arrangements have been made with the auctioneer).
-Payment may also be made by Amex, Visa, Mastercard, however all credit card payments will be subject to an additional service charge of 3%.
+Payment may also be made by Amex, Visa, Mastercard, however all credit card payments will be subject to an additional service charge.
 Payment by foreign personal cheques or Telegraphic Transfers will be subject to an additional charge of AUD30.
 Drafts made out in Australian Dollars are the preferred method of payment.

 - Subject to Clause 21(j) hereof any balance of the purchase price for a lot shall be paid by the purchaser to the auctioneer within five (5) days from the date of the auction.
 Upon the payment of which the purchaser is required to take delivery of the lot.
 No delivery/collection shall be permitted until the purchase price has been paid in full including all cheques cleared.

 - Time wherever mentioned shall be of the essence.

 - When a purchaser fails to make payment in full within the time allowed for delivery and removal specified in the catalogue the auction company or its agent reserve the right to charge a service fee on the unpaid balance of the purchaser’s account twenty-one days after the date of sale at the rate of three per cent (3%) per month.